SkylarMaeve/c-sharp-tournament-manager/README.md

 # Tournament Manager
 Author : Nikol Otáhalová

-Copilot was Consulted on the export, database setup, and overall understanding of WPF
+AI: Copilot was used to help with export to PDF, and to help me understand how the hell DB works, since I always focus more on the Front End, and with certain features of WPF, which helped me to create custom Data Tables